Skip to footer content

-How to Read Data from a PDF in ASP.NET Core
+How to Read Data from PDF Files in ASP.NET Core

-Working with PDF files in .NET Core applications can be trickier than it seems.
-You might need to extract text from uploaded invoices, grab form data from surveys, or parse tables for your database.
-I’ve seen plenty of projects slowed down because developers used overly complex libraries.
-That’s where IronPDF comes in.
-It lets you read and process PDF documents without wrestling with messy dependencies or writing tons of custom parsing code.
+Working with PDF files in .NET Core applications can be more challenging than it appears.
+You might need to extract text from uploaded invoices, retrieve form data from surveys, or parse tables for your database.
+Many projects slow down because developers use overly complex libraries.
+That's where IronPDF is beneficial.
+It allows you to read and process PDF documents without dealing with messy dependencies or writing extensive custom parsing code.

-Whether you’re handling simple text, digital signatures, or structured data, IronPDF makes it easy.
-This guide shows you how to read data from PDF file in ASP.NET, handle IFormFile, work with byte arrays, and even return files to the user or render it as an HTML string.
-You can also integrate it into your solution, display outputs in the browser, or store them in a database.
+Whether you're handling simple text, digital signatures, or structured data, IronPDF makes it easy.
+This guide shows you how to read data from PDF files in ASP.NET, handle IFormFile, work with byte arrays, and even return files to the user or render them as HTML strings.
+You can also integrate it into your containerized deployments, display outputs in the browser, or store them in a cloud-based database.

 How Do You Set Up IronPDF in ASP.NET Core?

-Getting started with IronPDF in your ASP.NET Core project takes just minutes.
+Getting started with IronPDF in your ASP.NET Core project is quick.
 Install the IronPDF NuGet package via the NuGet Package Manager Console with the following command:

 Install-Package IronPdf